PHNX-MOD/Machine_Learning_sport_Model/README.md

 The algorithm's reach extends beyond its technical prowess, as it offers seamless access through both Shiny and Django frameworks, providing a user-friendly front-end interface that empowers enthusiasts, analysts, and decision-makers to harness the insights buried within the data.

-As an initial step, the project delves into the rich repository of NCAA basketball data, serving as the foundation for an in-depth exploratory data analysis.
+As an initial step, the project delves into the rich repository of NCAA basketball data ( please refer [2.c Datasets contents](#Datasets-contents) ), serving as the foundation for an in-depth exploratory data analysis.
 This analysis not only unravels the intricacies of NCAA basketball but also lays the groundwork for the subsequent stages of model development and refinement.

-### 1.a Datasets contents
-Each of the fixtures are represented uniquely by a FixtureKey.
-This is in a format:
-“<Team 1> v <Team 2> <Date>”
-Please note, that if the game is played at the home of one of the teams (IsNeutralSite=0), then Team 1 will be listed as the home team.

-1. box scores.csv
-Box scores are tables that represent the match statistics at a player/team level.
-This dataset in particular, is displaying the main basketball statistics for each fixture, at the team level.
-There will be data on:<br />
-• Number of shots made<br/>
-• Number of shots attempted <br />
-• Number of rebounds <br />
-• Number of shots assisted <br />
-• Number of defensive steals forced <br />
-• Number of opponent shots blocked <br />
-• Number of turnovers committed <br />
-• Number of fouls committed <br />

-2. fixture information.csv
-Additional information of each of the fixtures that may be useful.
-The TipOff time is listed in Eastern Time.

-3. test fixtures.csv
-The set of FixtureKeys on the 25th of February, 2023, to predict the fixture outcomes for.

-5. test fixtures actuals.csv
-This data shows what actually happened for the fixtures to predict, as well as some additional betting information provided by bookmakers.
-(Guide on TeamHandicap: -7.0 would mean that the team was predicted to win by 7 points, and +3.5 would mean that the team was predicted to lose by 3.5 points.)

 #### working files